Beerkay/IoTResearch/README.md

 # IoT Reading List (IoT research papers from 2016 to 2019):
-This page includes IoT papers for security and privacy that we have recently read and find interesting.
-If you have any suggestions, please contact us.
+This page includes a collection of papers we recommend reading for those interested in studying Internet of Things security and privacy
+If you have any suggestions, please send a pull request.

 [Z. Berkay Celik](https://beerkay.github.io/) and [Xiaolei Wang](mailto:xxw170@psu.edu).